 Digital photographs were taken during the testing and inspection phases of the project.
-Approximately 530 digital photographs accompany this report.
 Figure II-2 presents a summary of the types of photographs taken and the nomenclature used when naming the digital files.
 Information that can be gathered from the photographs includes right of way condition, surface cover, manhole grade, etc.